5T33Z0/OC-Little-Translated/06. CMOS-related Fixes/README.md

 ### Simulation **CMOS** memory method

-See "15-2-CMOS Memory and RTCMemoryFixup" for details.
+See "CMOS Memory and RTCMemoryFixup" for details.